captivationsoftware/react-global/README.md

 });

-// Mount the app if in the browser if (typeof window !== 'undefined' && typeof document !== 'undefined') {
+// Mount the app if in the browser if (window && document) {
   React.render(<App clientApiKey={Global.get('CLIENT_API_KEY')} />
 }

 ```

-The global variable get set server-side, as the values passed to <Global /> get wrapped in a script tag.
-Then, right before mounting the same App in the browser, we echo the value back into the app by reading it from the window.
+The global variables are set during server-side evaluation, where the values passed to <Global /> get wrapped in a script tag and inserted into the DOM.
+Then, right before mounting the same App in the browser, we echo these variables from the DOM/window as arguments to the App during its invocation.
 A simple but useful pattern.

 ## Contributors